By: Jerome Fitts

 “Like everyone around me, I cheered the man whose every waking hour was dedicated to the destruction of ‘inferior non-Aryan people’ like myself.”- Massaqoui

-As a 7-year-old boy in Hambug, Massaquoi noted that his proudest moment was when a baby sitter sewed a swastika on his sweater.
+As a 7-year-old boy in Hamburg, Massaquoi noted that his proudest moment was when a baby sitter sewed a swastika on his sweater.
 He also stated that the disappointment he had because a teacher told him he couldn’t join Hitlers Youth.

 “Of course I wanted to join.
 I was a kid and most of my friends were joining.
 They had cool uniforms and they did exciting things – camping, parades, playing drums,”- wrote Massaquoi.

-During his teenage years Massaqoui and his mother lived in fear because of the Nazi elimination of all non Ayrans.
+During his teenage years Massaqoui and his mother lived in fear because of the Nazi elimination of all non Aryans.
 He mentions that although he was not deported himself, he credited this to being black.
 He felt because he was black he was more of a rarity than a threat.

 “Unlike Jews, blacks were so few in numbers that they were relegated to low-priority status in the Nazis’ line-up for extermination,” Massaquoi said.

-When Massaquoi’s mother lost her job because she had a black son, he boxed as well as played saxiphone in a “Swing Jazzband” to support himself and his mother.
+When Massaquoi’s mother lost her job because she had a black son, he boxed as well as played saxophone in a “Swing Jazzband” to support himself and his mother.
 It should be noted that at the time and yet still today (February 2015), Swing and Jazz music as well as any type of Urban Music is considered “Black Music” in Germany.
-Massaquoi, who dreamed of immigrating to America as he followed the careers of African American sports heros Joe Louis and Jesse Owens, boxed to earn extra money but was forbidden by law to take on Aryan opponents in the ring.(1)
+Massaquoi, who dreamed of immigrating to America as he followed the careers of African American sports heroes Joe Louis and Jesse Owens, boxed to earn extra money but was forbidden by law to take on Aryan opponents in the ring.(1)

 He also revealed the kindnesses of German neighbors and friends who helped him and his mother survive during these difficult months.
 At one point, Massaquoi even attempted to join the Germany Army after recognizing that he was the only young man left in his neighborhood who did not wear a uniform.
 “This Lieutenant Colonel bawled me out saying how dare I even presume to ask.
 So that did it for me.
 That was the real turning point.
 By then, I had got all the Nazi stuff out of my head, and it was the final insult.”- Massaquoi recounted.

-While attending aviation mechanics school in Chicago, he recieved a draft notice to fight in the Korean War, despite having alien status.
+While attending aviation mechanics school in Chicago, he received a draft notice to fight in the Korean War, despite having alien status.
 Massaquoi was stationed in the deep south of America ironically enough during the start of the Civil Rights movements.